Hirevo/alexandrie/docker/README.md

 Alexandrie requires 3 locations to store data.
 - `./crate-storage` - stores the crate's binaries
 - `./data` - will contain the SQLite database that Alexandrie needs to keep track of accounts, tokens, etc.
 - `./crate-index` - is a git repo that stores meta-data for each version of the crate.
-[See alternative-registry spec here](https://github.com/rust-lang/rfcs/blob/master/text/2141-alternative-registries.md#registry-index-format-specification).
+[See the alternate-registry spec here](https://github.com/rust-lang/rfcs/blob/master/text/2141-alternative-registries.md#registry-index-format-specification).
 The crate index is additionally what consumers would use to reference available crates and versions in a given registry.

 We will create these directories and mount them into our running container so we can persist relevant application data between restarts.